 - Special Award - Boy Scout or Girl Scout Troop, Non-Profit Organization, etc.

-The deadline to submit nominations for the 2020 Beautification Awards was September 30, 2020.
+The deadline to submit nominations for the 2021 Beautification Awards is September 30, 2021.

 City of Hickory Appearance Grant Program

 The Community Appearance Grant program is financed by the Hickory City Council and administered by the Community Appearance Commission (CAC).
 The purpose of the Community Appearance Grant is to improve the appearance of building facades in the Urban Revitalization Area; encourage improved design and building character in the Urban Revitalization Area; encourage investment in the Urban Revitalization Area; promote the beautification of Hickory and the importance of the City’s history; improve the appearance of privately-owned, non-residential properties through landscaping; encourage property owners to plant trees along major roadway corridors, but outside street ROW; promote the beautification of the City through tree planting along major roadway corridors; and encourage investment in the environment and aesthetics of the City.

 The Adopt-A-Spot Program was established to encourage individuals, businesses, and organizations to contribute toward the beautification of the City by adopting a “spot” on public property or in a right-of-way to beautify with flowers and/or shrubs and to maintain on a regular basis.